-We’ve identified eight of the most thrilling flying car concepts that made it to the patent stage and brought them to life in a new series of digital renders.
+Here at Lease Fetcher (personal lease deal and business lease deal comparison heaven) identified eight of the most thrilling flying car concepts that made it to the patent stage and brought them to life in a new series of digital renders.
 This is our tribute to all the car designers with their heads in the clouds – the mad inventors who dared to add a gear for “up.”

 Henry J Snook’s flying car - 1912- (Patent No: US1069906A)